alexirpan/alexirpan.github.io/_posts/2015-09-28-grad-school.markdown

 It's a bittersweet finding, but I'm still proud of myself.
 Another researcher had the same idea, and they got a paper out of it!
-Maybe I'm not a fraud after all.
+That's a good sign.
 And, I see some interesting extensions that aren't mentioned in the literature.

-For the next week, I'm riding a high of accomplishment, making steady progress on an implementation.
+For the next week, I'm riding a high of accomplishment, making steady progress on implementing my ideas.
 Then, it all goes wrong.
 My classes all ramp up at the same time.
 I spend my days in lecture and my nights doing homework and projects.
 Research goes on the back burner.
 I'm sorry!
 I don't have time for you!
 I need to learn